micheleg/dash-to-dock/README.md

 ### Building

-Go to releases and download the code.
-A simple Makefile is included.

-Extract the file.
 Next use `make` to install the extension into your home directory.
 A Shell reload is required `Alt+F2 r Enter` under Xorg or under Wayland you may have to logout and login.
 The extension has to be enabled  with *gnome-extensions-app* (GNOME Extensions) or with *dconf*.

 ```bash
 make